alicewanner/alicewanner.github.io/_pages/about.md

 About Me
 ---

 I am a fourth-year undergraduate student at the [University of Virginia](https://www.virginia.edu/), majoring in Computer Science and Mathematics with a minor in German Literature.
-I am passionate about research and teaching, with a particular focus on making computer science a more inclusive and accessible field for individuals of all identities.
 My research interests lie in machine learning and its diverse applications, including environmental, medical, and social contexts.
 Currently, I am engaged in research with the [Epstein Ecosystem Ecology Lab](https://epstein.evsc.virginia.edu/) and [Wei-Kai Lin](https://weikailin.github.io/) at UVA.
+I am passionate about research and teaching, with a particular focus on making computer science a more inclusive and accessible field for individuals of all identities.
+I am currently a head teaching assistant for [CS 1110 at UVA](https://engineering.virginia.edu/department/computer-science).

 Publications
 ---